 Barristers are lawyers with specialist skills as independent advocates and advisors.
 To be admitted to practice as a barrister in Victoria, lawyers must qualify for and complete the Bar Readers' Course.

 This section looks at life as a barrister and explains the steps to becoming a barrister in Victoria.

 To become a barrister in Victoria you must:

 Click on the links to the right for more detailed information.

-A Step Up to the Bar session was held on Tuesday 16 May 2017, please see the video below to view the recording of the session.
+The last recorded Step Up to the Bar session was held on Tuesday 14 May 2019, please see the video below to view the recording of that session.

 Contact the Education Team at the Bar Office for more information on: